MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/getstarted.md

 - **NO**:  Discuss the installation of the site/webpart with your IT staff who provide SharePoint Online support.

 > [!NOTE]
 > This open source project is supported through our [online issues list](https://github.com/MicrosoftDocs/OfficeDocs-CustomLearning-pr/issues) on GitHub.
 These solutions are not covered by any existing Microsoft support contract.
-To learn nore visit our [Feedback and Support](feedback.md) page.
+To learn more visit our [Feedback and Support](feedback.md) page.